Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
->>Even though it is valid, but it is not a good programming practice.
-Because, it reduces readability and creates confusion.
+>>Even though it is *valid*, but it is *not a good programming practice*.
+Because, it *reduces readability and creates confusion*.

-1. Which of the following are valid java identifiers
+Q1.
+Which of the following are valid java identifiers
 >>>* total_number ✔
 >>>* total# ❌
 >>>* 123total ❌